 Whether you are searching for information in a library database, international databases or the internet, you always have to evaluate carefully if the source you found is reliable and scientific and can be used in your work.

-Who has created the information, a well-known organization or expert?
+Who has created the information, a well-known organization, an expert or perhaps AI?
 Can you verify the information presented from some other source?
 See more useful questions in this LibGuide's subpage Evaluating online sources.

 Is the source available as full-text?
 Can you, for example, access the article as a PDF file or get the book from a library near you?
 In full-text databases, the articles are available for download online.
 You can also try asking the author of an article for a copy.